pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - `EventedControllerInterface` is marked as deprecated and will be removed in v7.
 Please use new interfaces for kernel events `KernelControllerEventInterface::onKernelControllerEvent()` or `KernelResponseEventInterface::onKernelResponseEvent()` instead.
 - The Tag Manager has been deprecated and will be removed in Pimcore 7.
 - Class `\Pimcore\Model\Tool\Tracking\Event` has been deprecated and will be removed in Pimcore 7.
+- Auto view rendering has been deprecated and will be removed in Pimcore 7, which means views will not be tied to action implicitly using the filename and `$this->view` (`ViewModel`) in actions stops working.
+Use Symfony way of [Rendering Templates](https://symfony.com/doc/current/templates.html#rendering-templates) instead.
+- Event `\Pimcore\Event\AdminEvents::INDEX_SETTINGS` has been deprecated and will be removed in Pimcore 7, use `\Pimcore\Event\AdminEvents::INDEX_ACTION_SETTINGS` instead.
+- Class `\Pimcore\Bundle\EcommerceFrameworkBundle\FilterService\Helper` has been deprecated and will be removed in Pimcore 7.
+Use `Pimcore\Bundle\EcommerceFrameworkBundle\FilterService\ListHelper` service instead.

 ## 6.7.0
 - [Ecommerce][IndexService] Elastic Search worker does not use mockup cache anymore.
 Now mockup objects are build directly based on information in response of ES response (_source flag).
 Therefore `AbstractElasticSearch` Worker does not extend `AbstractMockupCacheWorker` anymore.